bahrus/xtal-sip/README.md

 ## Convention over Configuration

 xtal-sip takes a cue from Ruby on Rails and adopts the Convention over Configuration philosophy.
 Import maps are flexible enough that they should be able to map [name-of-element]/[name-of-element].js to whatever you need it to.
-So xtal-sip always assumes that we can list all web components we want to dynamically load with key [name-of-element]/[name-of-element].js in the import map.
+So xtal-sip assumes, by default that we can list all web components we want to dynamically load with key [name-of-element]/[name-of-element].js in the import map.

 To customize what key to look for in the importmap JSON, you can subclass xtal-sip and override: